jebard/r_bch519/chapters/02/intro.md

 - Functions can OPTIONALLY take argument(s) that they can use inside the function
 - Functions can OPTIONALLY return value(s)

-The general form of a function call is as follows:
 ```{tableofcontents}
 ```